Spitz naevus is a rare type of mole. It is not cancer.

 Spitz naevus occurs mainly in children and young adults.
 It is a rare type of mole that might look worrying, but is benign (non cancerous).
 This means that, unlike a cancer, there's no chance of it spreading to anywhere else in the body.

 Spitz naevus used to be called juvenile melanoma, but it's not really accurate to call it this.
-Melanoma can occur in children, but it is extremely rare (only 1 in 100 melanomas diagnosed in the USA is in a child).
-It's even rarer in children under 10.
+Melanoma can occur in children, but it is extremely rare.

 Removing a spitz naevus